nicobao/personal-notebook/004_choosing_api_tech.md

 Weaknesses:
 - Client-side and Bi-directional streaming are not currently supported in the browser.
 [Only Unary and Server-side streamings are](https://github.com/grpc/grpc-web#make-a-unary-rpc-call)
 - in general running gRPC in a browser [requires a proxy such as Envoy to translate HTTP/1.1 request from the browser to HTTP/2 request in the backend ](https://github.com/grpc/grpc-web/blob/master/net/grpc/gateway/examples/echo/tutorial.md#configure-the-envoy-proxy)
-- the messages themselves are not human reable (it's binary)
+- the messages themselves are not human readable (it's binary)
 - not suitable for real-time communication - but it's not the purpose here anyway